RyanMoussouni/TextEditor/README.md

 This application is a text editor, fully written in JAVA.

 It has the following features:
-- open / close file
+- open / save a file
 - undo / redo
 - search / replace